SBA Shuttered Venue Operators (SVO) Grant Program: Guide To Eligibility Requirements & Application

 Table of Contents

-What Is The SBA Shuttered Venue Grant Program?
+What Is The SBA Shuttered Venue Operators (SVO) Grant Program?

-The SBA shuttered venue operator grant program is a new program, passed in the December 21, 2020, stimulus bill, that’s been added to the mix of business-relief programs designed to address economic losses due to the coronavirus pandemic.
-The bill sets aside $15 billion for the program.
+The new SBA Shuttered Venue Operator Grant program passed in the December 21, 2020, stimulus bill, adding it to the mix of business-relief programs designed to address economic losses due to the coronavirus pandemic.
+The bill sets aside $15 billion for the program, which, again, opens on April 8th, 2021.

 Qualifying venues can get up to $10 million in grant money through the program, an amount that completely eclipses the $10,000 maximum available through EIDL grants.
 And unlike PPP, this isn’t a loan that is forgivable under specific circumstances.
 It’s a grant.
 In other words, “free money.”